nrjdalal/karabiner-human-config/README.md

 ## Usage

-Just create a new configuration file `karabiner.human.json`:
+Just create a new `konfig.json` file:

 - Don't hold back on the [comments](#comments).
 - Use [custom aliases](#custom-aliases) like `caps` `hyper` `cmd` `ctrl` etc.